surister/cratedb-guide/docs/install/_post-install.rst

 * Read more details about the :ref:`crate-reference:config`.
 * The background about :ref:`bootstrap-checks`.
-* Multi-node configuration within the section about :ref:`crate-howtos:clustering` and :ref:`going-into-production`.
+* Multi-node configuration within the section about :ref:`clustering` and :ref:`going-into-production`.
 * When operating a CrateDB cluster in production, please also take :ref:`performance tuning <performance>` into consideration.